San Francisco rail workers back to bargaining after lawsuit

-SAN FRANCISCO, Dec 12 (Reuters) - Managers and union leaders for San Francisco’s commuter rail system, the nation’s fifth largest, began talks on Thursday to mend a collapsed contract deal that has led to legal action and a possible return of transit strikes.
+SAN FRANCISCO (Reuters) - Managers and union leaders for San Francisco’s commuter rail system, the nation’s fifth largest, began talks on Thursday to mend a collapsed contract deal that has led to legal action and a possible return of transit strikes.

 Nearly two months after signing a tentative agreement, ending a half-year of bargaining and two employee walkouts, officials for Bay Area Rapid Transit (BART) and its two biggest unions have gone back to the drawing board to resolve a single disputed contract term.